ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

 ## Styling our UI

-Now it's time to style our NavBar.
+Now it's time to style our navbar.
 Delete all rules in your `css/style.css`. and add the following code instead:

 ```css
 /* import our font */